 5. Everyone’s It!

-This quick, easy outdoor game will help kids release lots of energy in a short time.
+This quick, easy outdoor game helps kids release lots of energy in a short time.
 Begin by having group members each put one hand on their head.
 Next, they try to get one another “out” by tagging with their elbows.
 Mark off the playing area so everyone stays within certain boundaries.

 6. Temptation